Connecting Innovations in Data Science, Survey Research, and the Social Sciences

 - From doing intensive fieldwork by traveling around the country, to leveraging the power of Big data harvesting online.

-In the meantime, feel free to browse the past conferences.
+Feel free to browse the past conferences.
 The BigSurv20 conference program includes many recordings of presentations.
 Or, have a look at the edited book that was the result of the 2018 conference, or the Social Science Computer Review special issue.
-Following the 2020 conference, two special issues will be published: one in the Journal of the Royal Statistical Society Series A (for the call click here), and one in EPJ Data Science.
+Following the 2020 conference, two special issues have been published: one in the Journal of the Royal Statistical Society Series A and one in EPJ Data Science.